Nora Young (cyclist): Cycling career

-Among her many athletic pursuits, and beyond her considerable prowess in many of them, Young excelled the very most at cycling - it was also her favourite sport.

 She competed constantly in the cycling competitions of her day, starting in the early 1930s, and usually winning or placing near the top of the weekly women's races on dirt tracks the Canadian National Exhibition (where the top female cyclists of the time competed).
 Often Young was racing on her women's coaster bike – because that's what she had – except in cases where she borrowed a professional bike from one of her male colleagues.
 It was at the CNE that she set a national record in the ¼ mile time trial in the 1930s, winning the Corcoran trophy.

 She also distinguished herself at major long-distance road races in Toronto (sometimes as the only female competitor) and at a historically significant women's demonstration held as part of a Six-Day Race at Maple Leaf Gardens.
 This event will be featured in "Undeniably Young: Nora Young and the Six-Day Race", an animated film in progress.